About Liver Cancer

 Liver cancer is generally classified as primary or secondary.
 Primary liver cancer is a disease in which malignant, or cancerous, cells form in the tissues of the liver.
 Secondary liver cancer is cancer that has spread to the liver from another part of the body, such as the breast, colon, lung, pancreas, or stomach.

 - Hepatocellular carcinoma (HCC) is the most common type of primary liver cancer, with over 40,000 new cases anticipated in the United States each year.
 HCC makes up approximately 85-90% of liver cancers, other primary liver cancers are much less common.

-- Intrahepatic cholangiocarcinoma (bile duct cancer) accounts for about 10-20% of cancers that start in the liver.
-These cancers start in the cells that line the small bile within the liver.
-Most cholangiocarcinomas actually start in the bile ducts outside the liver.
-For more details about this type of cancer, see Biliary Tract Cancer.
+- Intrahepatic cholangiocarcinoma (bile duct cancer) accounts for about 10-20% of cancers that occur in the liver.
+These cancers develop in the cells that line the small bile ducts within the liver.
+Most cholangiocarcinomas, however, develop in the bile ducts outside the liver.
+For more details about this type of cancer, see biliary tract cancer.

 - Angiosarcoma and hemangiosarcoma are rare cancers that begin in the cells that line the blood vessels of the liver.
 These tumors grow quickly and are usually too widespread to be removed surgically by the time they are found.